This is a gear review about the best ultralight tents for backpacking and thru-hiking in 2023.

 > Tent Stakes not included

 This 2-person tent has enough room for most backpackers.
-Even tall hikers will fit inside without facing the issue of having their head or feet touching the ends of the tent.
+I am not the tallest person, but I was able to sleep in the tent and still have enough room to store my backpack at my feet.
+So, even tall hikers will fit inside without facing the issue of having their heads or feet touching the ends of the tent.

-The tent has similar dimensions to the Zpack tent mentioned above and follows a similar design to many other ultralight trekking pole tents.
+The tent has similar dimensions to the Zpack tent mentioned above.
+I tested and used these tents together.
+They follow a similar design to many other ultralight trekking pole tents.
 The generous-sized vestibule and waterproof zips make this an improvement on many of the styles from other manufacturers.
-While this does add a bit of weight, I believe it is worth it for the benefit of having a fully enclosed tent, especially in bad weather
+While this does add a bit of weight, I believe it is worth it for the benefit of having a fully enclosed tent, especially in inclement weather.

 Overall, I’m struggling to find too many negative to say about this tent.
-The Newly Released Hyperlite Mountain Gear Unbound 2P tent is an impressive ultralight backpacking tent that is sure to be extremely popular on thru-hiking trails this year.
+The Newly Released Hyperlite Mountain Gear Unbound 2P tent is impressive.
+It is right up there as the best ultralight backpacking tent, which is sure to be extremely popular on thru-hiking trails this year.

 Compare Prices: